Jee-El/reddit-in-valve-games/README.md

 # And Done!

-Now just use the shortcut if you've made one, or run the command by yourself on gitbash or terminal, then open csgo and enjoy spamming the chat with your jokes!
+Now just use the shortcut if you've made one, or run the command by yourself on gitbash or terminal, then open csgo, or your valve game of choice, and enjoy spamming the chat with your jokes!

 # Final Notes